aodoming/AlphabetSoup_ADominguez/README.md

 Most likely the Decision Tree model as it tends to have a higher accuracy rate and Decision Trees can handle both categorical and numerical data.

+### THINGS LEARNED
+* Compare the differences between the traditional machine learning classification and regression models and the neural network models.